nf-core/molkart/docs/usage.md

 ## Running the pipeline

-The typical command for running the pipeline is as follows:
+The typical command for running the pipeline with default values is as follows:

 ```bash
 nextflow run nf-core/molkart --input ./samplesheet.csv --outdir ./results -profile docker